 The Nubians have always had a strong social, community and family bond and hospitality is very important.

 The older men’s generation still wearing the traditional long cotton clothes, but the kids and teen-agers have a western modern style and often are mixed with interesting look.
-Here, not many women cover their face on their traditional long dress often black.
+Here, not many women cover their face and their traditional long dress are often black.

-A part of their economy depends on the winter tourist season, that in the last years went down a lot in all Egypt, but despite all that, their natural cheerfulness, hospitality and pride is visible in the dark and expressive eyes of their ancient Nubian traits.
+A part of their economy depends on the winter tourist season, that in the last years went down a lot in all Egypt, but despite all that, their natural cheerfulness, hospitality and pride is visible in their smiles and expressive eyes of their particular ancient Nubian beauty.